Character Development: Crafting Memorable Characters Easily

 Character Development

-Steps in Developing a Character:
+9 Steps to Developing a Character

-Examples from Popular Literature and Films
+Character Development Examples from Popular Literature

 These theoretical aspects of character development are brought to life through countless examples in literature and cinema.
 In the film, well-developed characters like Luke Skywalker from “Star Wars” exemplify the hero’s journey, with his background, traits, motivations, and flaws all contributing to his memorable character arc.
 Similarly, in literature, Elizabeth Bennet from Jane Austen’s “Pride and Prejudice” stands out for her sharp wit and independent spirit, traits that both aid and complicate her relationships.